guy2000s/Rhodum/README.md

 Stop creating issues asking for a zip file of the source, you're not getting it.
 Write code yourself if you want to run a revival.

+If i continue to get GitHub emails from you guys asking for the source, i'm going to private this repo.
+Stop creating issues asking for the source.

 # Rhodum
 This repository is the official Rhodum source code and database.
 Warning that the code is very garbage.
 And it has 970 FUCKING FILES WHICH IS WHY I COULDN'T REUPLOAD ALL OF THEM!